- Live Rates

 Most homeowners in the area realize that home prices are rising.
 But some homeowners are still surprised to discover just how much their equity has increased over the years.
 If you purchased a home in Portland, Oregon several years ago, it could be worth significantly more today.
 Combined with today’s low rates, this means you could be in a good position to refinance your existing loan.

 The latest survey update from Freddie Mac shows average mortgage rates in three of the most popular loan categories, including the 30-year fixed (blue line).
-This is a 12-month chart dating back to January of last year.
+This is a 12-month chart dating back to last March 2020.

 Mortgage rates are lower today than they were a year ago, though rates have been relatively stable over the last few weeks.